opensearch-project/documentation-website/_observing-your-data/ad/dashboards-anomaly-detection.md

 Anomaly detection provides an automated means of detecting harmful outliers and protects your data.
 When you enable anomaly detection for a metric, OpenSearch applies algorithms to continuously analyze systems and applications, determine normal baselines, and surface anomalies.

-You can connect data visualizations to OpenSearch datasets and then create, run, and view anomaly alarms and results from visualizations in the **Dashboard** app.
+You can connect data visualizations to OpenSearch datasets and then create, run, and view anomaly alarms and results from visualizations in the **Dashboard** interface.
 With only a couple clicks you can bring together traces, metrics, and logs to make your applications and infrastructure fully observable.

 ## Getting started